-In fact, isolation has actually become a known health risk.
+In fact, isolation has become a known health risk.
 Research shows people who are better connected to their community, to nature, to their work, have a connection to something greater, and who have good self connection, appear healthier than those who are isolated.

 Consider these scenarios.
-You decide to:
+Your client decides to: